310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/flood_of_customers_p2.md

 [^3]: The explanation in question is when Nice-P was speaking to the participants before Mitsuru and Raika arrived.
 He introduced the judges to everyone during that time.
 The full scene is shown in VS★PRINCESS, but was cut short in this story.
 [^4]: Referring to VS★PRINCESS, when Nice-P has a heartfelt talk with Esu that motivates him to give the audition another shot.
 [^5]: By the end of <a href="/supervillain" target="_blank">Supervillain</a>, Ryuseitai decide to take turns being the leader (Happens <em>just</em> before the 2nd year of ES’s establishment).
 One of the leader rotations is shown in <a href="/tropical" target="_blank">Tropical</a>, with Midori as the leader, and another leader rotation is shown in <a href="/stella_maris" target="_blank">Stella Maris</a>, with Kanata as the leader.
 As for Chiaki’s leader rotation, it happens in <a href="/parallel_world" target="_blank">Parallel World</a>.
-[^6]: Upon becoming a unit of all leaders, Ryuseitai’s unit slogan changed from “Heroes Burning With Passion☆” to “Heroes Who Shine Their Own Individuality☆” to reflect the change in direction.
+[^6]: Upon becoming a unit of all leaders, Ryuseitai’s unit title changed from “Heroes Burning With Passion☆” to “Heroes Who Shine Their Own Individuality☆” to reflect the change in direction.